 * Click here for rating key

-Rioja Restaurant Review: The simple décor---crisp white tablecloths, mango-colored walls, exposed brick and warm golden-brown booths---creates a pleasing play of textures.
+Rioja Restaurant Review: The simple décor --- crisp white tablecloths, olive green banquettes and white-washed brick --- creates a pleasing play of textures.
 The same is true of the Mediterranean-inspired cuisine.
-Each plate that comes out of Jennifer Jasinski's kitchen is a little crunchy, a little creamy, a little sweet, a little sour---with bold, bright flavors.
-Begin with the Asian pear and roasted beet tart with goat cheese mousse or the signature “Rioja picnic,” a trio of artisan meats, pine nut-crusted goat cheese, Italian Gorgonzola, olives, truffle fennel salad and almonds.
-The rustic pastas, all of which are available in starter and entrée-size portions, include the artichoke tortelloni pooled in a light artichoke broth and saffron fettuccine tussling with pork and fennel-studded meatballs, roasted eggplant, sweet peppers and fresh basil.
-For dessert, don't miss the hot beignets filled with goat cheese, ricotta and figs and drizzled with a port wine sauce, the jasmine tea crème brûlée, or the house-made ice creams and sorbets.
-The polished staff doesn’t miss a beat, the wine roster trumpets a globetrotting selection of bottles, many of which lean toward Spain, and there’s also an impressive cocktail list.
-Weekend brunch, popular with LoDo loft dwellers, peddles everything from duck confit hash and sourdough waffles to pork belly and eggs.
+Each plate that comes out of Jennifer Jasinski's kitchen is a little crunchy, a little creamy, a little sweet, a little sour --- with bold, bright flavors.
+Begin with octopus flatbread, Rioja house salad (arugula, dates, Gorgonzola, almond vinaigrette) or the signature "Rioja picnic," composed of artisan meats, warm pine nut-crusted goat cheese, Italian Gorgonzola, olives, fennel salad, orange confit and almonds.
+The rustic pastas, all of which are available in starter and entrée-size portions, include the artichoke tortelloni pooled in a white truffle broth.
+For dessert, don't miss the hot beignets filled with goat cheese, ricotta and figs and drizzled with a port wine sauce or the house-made ice creams and sorbets.
+The polished staff doesn't miss a beat, the wine roster trumpets a globetrotting selection of bottles, many of which lean toward Spain, and there's also an impressive cocktail list.
+Weekend brunch, popular with LoDo loft dwellers, peddles everything from sweet potato hash and eggs in purgatory to chicken confit and latkes.